pombase/website/src/docs/documentation/gocams.md

 individual GO-CAM pathways are causally connected, without showing the internal structure of particular pathway.

-Clicking on a pathway's name will take you to its GO-CAM pathway view.
-Clicking on the arrow between two pathways will take you to a joined view of the pathways
+Clicking on a pathway will display its title in the right-hand panel.
+Click the title to open a new tab/window to view the pathway in detail.

+Multiple pathways can be selected by shift-clicking or shift-click and drag in the map.
+When multiple pathways are selected, click on "View joined models" to see connections between the models in detail.

 #### The "All Pathways Summary Map"
 Displays a connected Summary Map, but also includes the set of pathway